Steffen911/steffen911.github.io/_posts/2022-04-09-learning-about-nfts.md

 "Insufficient funds".
 Double welp.

 I play with the gasPrice and gas settings in my config files and feel like in a high school physics class.
-Do I have to multiply by a million or a billion here?
+Do I have to multiply by a million or a billion to get the units right?
 At some point my transaction goes through, I feel excitement, and head over to etherscan.io to view my transaction.
 "Pending.
 Estimated time > 1h".
 My pricing was off by three orders of magnitude.